jgreitemann/svm/README.md

 This project provides an alternative, modern C++ interface to the [libsvm library][1].
-The original libsvm code is redistributed largely unmodified in the `libsvm` directory of this repository, as is permissible under the terms of its BSD 3-clause license.
+The original libsvm code is redistributed largely unmodified as part of this repository, as is permissible under the terms of its BSD 3-clause license.

-For now, not all features of the upstream libsvm are supported; in particular multi-class classification and regression are _not_ supported for the time being.
+For now, not all features of the upstream libsvm are supported; in particular regression is _not_ supported for the time being.

 However, these wrappers allow for an easy access to the core features of libsvm, two-class classification and use of the kernel trick.
 In particular, features